A lot or a little?

 What parents need to know

-Parents need to know that Limbo is a very difficult puzzle platformer with mature themes and a surprising amount of gore, considering it’s rendered completely in greyscale.
+Parents need to know that Limbo is a very difficult downloadable puzzle platformer for the PlayStation 4, Xbox One, Nintendo Switch and Windows PCs.
+The game has mature themes and a surprising amount of gore, considering it’s rendered completely in greyscale.
 Though open to interpretation, the general consensus is that the story explores the notion of purgatory.
 Players don’t engage in combat, but rather try to keep their hero safe from myriad dangers, including huge arachnids and spiky traps.
 It’s clearly a game designed for older players, though mature teens may be able to extract meaning from the intense imagery.

 What's it about?